-An Olympic gold medalist, an Anchorage fire department captain, and a world-record holder for the most runs in a 24-hour period are just a few of the guides you’ll meet at Tordrillo Mountain Lodge.
+An Olympic gold medalist, a mountain-climbing guide who has reached the summit of Mt.
+Everest 15 times, and a doctor who has spent over 10 years heli skiing are just a few of the guides you’ll meet at Tordrillo Mountain Lodge.
 Our certified Alaska heli skiing guides are easily among the most experienced in all the world—and, we think, the most fun-loving.

 We call him Overchill.
 After 20 years of pioneering and guiding heli terrain, along with his extensive experience as a snow blaster, avalanche consultant, and wilderness guide, Mike Overcast has become regarded as an expert in anything that involves snow in Alaska, having guided skiers in Valdez, Girdwood, Seward, Hatcher Pass, and in the Tordrillo and Neacola Mountain ranges.

 In addition to being an owner of Tordrillo Mountain Lodge, he was a founding partner of Chugach Powder Guides where he worked with some of the best avalanche experts in the industry including Dave Hamre and Frank Coffey.

 Born and raised in Jackson Hole, Wyoming, he has been pioneering river corridors throughout Southcentral Alaska since 1992 when he and business partner Tommy Moe started their first outfitting business, guiding guests down some of the most difficult whitewater rivers in Alaska.
 Today, he splits his time between Jackson Hole and Tordrillo Mountain Lodge, spending winters skiing and boarding and summers fishing and running whitewater.
 Mike’s certifications are WFR, OEC, Level 3 Mechanized Heli ski guide, and BLS.